martavp/pypsa-in-sophia/README.md

 **The following commands must be run on the cluster.**

-#### 1. Installing mamba
+#### 1. Installing pixi
-Install [mamba](https://mamba.readthedocs.io/en/latest/) in your home directory at the cluster.
+Install [pixi](https://pixi.prefix.dev/latest/) to manage your python packages.

-Mamba is a lighter version of [anaconda/miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) which works fine (see below in connection with VS Code).
+Alternative package managers such us [mamba](https://mamba.readthedocs.io/en/latest/) or [anaconda/miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) can also be used.

 #### 2 Installing PyPSA-Eur
 Start by making a folder where you want to install PyPSA-Eur and all that is needed to run it.
 I would make it in the home directory and call it `projects`